-- Chris MacDonald blog: https://businessethicsblog.com - Markkula Center for Applied Ethics: https://www.scu.edu/ethics/focus-areas/business-ethics/resources/cases/ o Merchants of Doubt (2014) - Finance and banking industry o Wall Street (1987) o Rogue Trader (1999) o Boiler Room (2000) o Too Big to Fail (2011) o Inside Job (2010) o Wall Street: Money Never Sleeps (2010) o The Wolf of Wall Street (2013) o Master of the Universe (2013) - Energy industry o Crude (2009) o Haynesville: A Nation's Hunt for an Energy Future (2009) o Gasland (2010) o The Big Fix (2012) o The Great Invisible (2014) Knowledge - What's is ethics?
-What's business ethics? - Key ethical theories: stockholder, stakeholder approaches Key concepts: stakeholder, moral duty, fiduciary duty, corporate social responsibility, corporate responsibility, sustainability The main causes, manifestations and risks of climate change.
-O Rogue Trader (1999) O Boiler Room (2000) O Too Big to Fail (2011) O Inside Job (2010) O Wall Street: Money Never Sleeps (2010) O The Wolf of Wall Street (2013) O Master of the Universe (2013) - Energy industry o Crude (2009) O Haynesville: A Nation's Hunt for an Energy Future (2009) O Gasland (2010) O The Big Fix (2012) O The Great Invisible (2014) Knowledge - What's is ethics?
-What's business ethics? - Key ethical theories: stockholder, stakeholder approaches Key concepts: stakeholder, moral duty, fiduciary duty, corporate social responsibility, corporate responsibility, sustainability.
-Outcomes - What's is ethics?
-What's business ethics? - Key ethical theories: stockholder, stakeholder approaches. - Key concepts: stakeholder, moral duty, fiduciary duty, corporate social responsibility, corporate responsibility, sustainability.
-Outcomes - What's is ethics?
-What's business ethics? - Key ethical theories: stockholder, stakeholder approaches. - Key concepts: stakeholder, moral duty, fiduciary duty, corporate social responsibility, corporate responsibility, sustainability.
-The man easies, maintenation and more of chillace change.
-Skills Academic reading.Ethical analysis.Critical thinking. - Argumentation. - Teamwork and report writing.
-Competences - To be able to understand and engage ethical issues both in texts and in practices (case studies). - To be able to identify the main stakeholders, their interests and justify why prioritizing some. - To be able to identify climate risks and understand how they can impact specific groups or sectors. - To be able to work in teams and distribute fairly the workload. - To do independent research on climate change and to be able to structure the results in a clear written and oral manner.
-Attendance There is no rule of attendance Attendance There is no rule of attendance.
-Requirements The final grade will be constituted of: and Grading - Course readings on Perusall: 60 points that evaluate the participation to the readings. - Final team report + presentation: 140 points Students who fail the course will have to rework their team report.
-The resubmission will be pass (100 points out of 200) or fail (90 points).
+o Merchants of Doubt (2014) Finance and banking industry o Wall Street (1987) Rogue Trader (1999) Boiler Room (2000) Too Big to Fail (2011) Inside Job (2010) Wall Street: Money Never Sleeps (2010) The Wolf of Wall Street (2013) Master of the Universe (2013) Energy industry o Crude (2009) Haynesville: A Nation's Hunt for an Energy Future (2009) Gasland (2010) The Big Fix (2012) The Great Invisible (2014) Learning Knowledge Outcomes - What's is ethics?
+What's business ethics? - Key ethical theories: stockholder, stakeholder approaches. - Key concepts: stakeholder, moral duty, fiduciary duty, corporate social responsibility, corporate responsibility, sustainability. - The main causes, manifestations and risks of climate change.
+Skills - Academic reading. - Ethical analysis. - Critical thinking. - Argumentation. - Teamwork and report writing.
+Competences - To be able to understand and engage ethical issues both in texts and in practices (case studies). - To be able to identify the main stakeholders, their interests and justify why prioritizing some. - To be able to identify climate risks and understand how they can impact specific groups or sectors. - To be able to work in teams and distribute fairly the workload. - 10 do independent research on climate change and to be able to structure the Attendence There is no rule of attendance Requirements The final grade will be constituted of: and Grading Course readings on Perusell: 60 points that evaluate the participation to the and Grading - Course readings on Ferusan. of points that evaluate the participation to the Final team report + precentation: 140 points Students who fail the course will have to rework their team report.
+The resubmission will be pass (100 points out of 200) or fail (20 points) resublinesion will be pass (100 points out of 200) of fail (70 points).